MunyinSam/Translator/README.md

 # Translator
-Translate text that isnt on the purpose language to its own
+Translates text that isnt on the purpose language to its own Has 2 different features
+From Thai to English and vice versa